Music of Ireland: Traditional music

 Irish traditional music includes many kinds of songs, including drinking songs, ballads and laments, sung unaccompanied or with accompaniment by a variety of instruments.
 Traditional dance music includes reels (4/4), hornpipes and jigs (the common double jig is in 6/8 time).
 The polka arrived at the start of the nineteenth century, spread by itinerant dancing masters and mercenary soldiers, returning from Europe.
 Set dancing may have arrived in the eighteenth century.
 Later imported dance-signatures include the mazurka and the highlands (a sort of Irished version of the Scottish strathspey).

 The Irish fiddle was said by one nationalist researcher to have been played in Ireland since the 8th century, although this has never been proved by texts or artifacts.
-The bagpipes have a long history of being associated with Ireland Great Irish warpipes were once commonly used in Ireland especially in battle as far back as the 15th century.
+Great Irish warpipes were once commonly used in Ireland, especially in battle, as far back as the 15th century.
+Bagpipes have also long been associated with Ireland.

 A revival of Irish traditional music took place around the turn of the 20th century.
 The button accordion and the concertina were becoming common.
 Irish stepdance was performed at céilís, organised competitions and at some country houses where local and itinerant musicians were welcome.
 Irish dancing was supported by the educational system and patriotic organisations.
 An older style of singing called sean-nós ("in the old style"), which is a form of traditional Irish singing was still found, mainly for very poetic songs in the Irish language.

-From 1820 to 1920 over 4,400,000 Irish emigrated to the US, creating an Irish diaspora in Philadelphia, Chicago (see Francis O'Neill), Boston, New York and other cities.
+From 1820 to 1920 over 4,400,000 Irish people emigrated to the US, creating an Irish diaspora in Philadelphia, Chicago (see Francis O'Neill), Boston, New York and other cities.
 O'Neill made the first recordings of Irish music on Edison wax cylinders.
-Later, Irish musicians who were successful in the USA made commercial recordings which found their way around the world and re-invigorated musical styles back in the homeland.
+Emigrated Irish musicians who found success in the United States made commercial recordings, which found their way around the world and re-invigorated musical styles in Ireland.
 For example, American-based fiddlers like Michael Coleman, James Morrison and Paddy Killoran did much to popularise Irish music in the 1920s and 1930s, while Ed Reavy composed over a hundred tunes that have since entered the tradition in both Ireland and the diaspora.